Home » Symptoms » Dog Symptoms A-Z » Pacing on Hind Limbs

 -

-Difficulty getting up: Another common accompanying symptom is difficulty getting up from a lying position.
-This may be an indicationIndication refers to a valid reason or rationale for using a specific treatment, medication, or medical procedure.
-It is based on the diagnosis and the patient's clinical condition. of joint problems or pain.
+Difficulty getting up: Another common accompanying symptom is difficulty standing up from a lying position.
+This may indicate joint problems or Pain.

 -

-Restlessness and tension: Dogs that pace on their hind limbs out of fear or stressStress refers to the state of an organism reacting to external stimuli or demands.
-In veterinary medicine, stress can have physical or psychological effects on animals, impacting their health and well-being. may also show signs of restlessness and tension, e.g. excessive panting or trembling.
+Restlessness and tension: Dogs that pace on their hind limbs due to anxiety or stressStress refers to the state of an organism reacting to external stimuli or demands.
+In veterinary medicine, stress can have physical or psychological effects on animals, impacting their health and well-being. may also show signs of Restlessness and tension, e.g., excessive Panting or trembling.

 -